siddhartha-gadgil/DeptWeb/_seminars/2013/2013-5-20-agnid-banerjee.md

 date: 2013-5-20
 speaker: "Agnid Banerjee, Purdue University"
 title: "Gradient bounds for p-harmonic systems with vanishing Neumann data in a convex domain"
 time: "11am"
-venue: "Department of Mathematics, LH-3"
+time: "Department of Mathematics, LH-3"
 ---
 "Let u be a weak solution to a p-harmonic system with vanishing Neumann data on a portion of the boundary of a  domain  which is  convex.